ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

     .file "ch11_2.bc"
   error: couldn't allocate output register for constraint 'r'

-The ch11_2.cpp is the inline assembly example.
+The ch11_2.cpp is a inline assembly example.
 The clang support inline assembly like gcc.
 The inline assembly used in C/C++ when need access the specific allocated register or memory for the C/C++ variable.
 For example, the variable foo of ch11_2.cpp can be allocated by compiler to register $2, $3 or other.
-The inline assembly fill the gap between high level language and assembly language.
+The inline assembly fills the gap between high level language and assembly language.
 Reference here [#]_.
 Chapter11_2 support inline assembly as follows,